uclubacct/UClub2025InventoryPricingProject/install.md

 Go to [Tesseract's Github](https://github.com/UB-Mannheim/tesseract/wiki) and download the latest Tesseract installer for Windows.
 At time of writing, look for this link: [tesseract-ocr-w64-setup-5.5.0.20241111.exe (64 bit)]

-Run the downloaded .exe file and follow through the default instructions.
+Run the downloaded .exe file and follow through the default instructions. **Note: It is VITAL that, when prompted, Tesseract be installed for anyone using this computer, and not just for specific user, or the program will not run.**

 ___